 1. Download and install the MacBooster app.
 It’s an effective solution that finds and eradicates viruses, including persistent ones, and boasts small system footprint along with smooth performance.
 Open it and click Scan.

 2. When done checking your system for security and stability issues, it will generate an easy-to-interpret report.
-Click Fix and thereby get rid of the Bing redirect virus as well as other bad items affecting your Mac.
+Click Fix and thereby get rid of the Bing malware as well as other bad items affecting your Mac.

 Completing this phase of the cleanup process is most likely to result in a complete eradication of the infection.
-However, it might be a good idea to ascertain the malware is gone for good.
-Furthermore, you still need to revert the unwanted changes the virus has made to web browsers on your Mac.
+However, it might be a good idea to ascertain the redirect is gone for good.
+Furthermore, you still need to revert the unwanted changes the malware has made to web browsers on your Mac.